wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 assigned to its on click handler, the `alert()` function.
 Note that all the elements would be assigned the same function.

-Also, html tags can also be selected by referring to the tag in the
+Also, HTML tags can also be selected by referring to the tag in the
 selector:

 {lang="javascript",linenos=off}